solana-mobile/solana-mobile-doc-site/docs/dapp-publishing/building-expo-apk.md

-# Publishing an existing Expo (React Native) app to Solana Mobile dApp Store
+# Building a release APK with Expo

 If you have a React Native app built with Expo, just a few steps are needed to publish it on the Solana Mobile dApp Store.